 These papers cover topics which may be simpler in structure or of more limited interest.
 They also include instrumental methods.
 At times they might report negative findings, unusual or unexplained observations or short sets of measurements made in rather unique situations.
 The general style of these papers is similar to that of full papers.Short Communications - are smaller pieces of work or initial findings that need to be released to the community prior to more extensive study because of the wide relevance and value of the research, as judged by the Editors

 New Directions ArticlesNew Directions is an invited or contributed column reporting on late-breaking, controversial and speculative issues in all aspects of the atmospheric sciences.
 The articles are intended to have a broad appeal to the readership of the Journal, and to provide a focus and forum for further discussion.
 They are short in length and written in a popular style, not as scientific papers, but are nevertheless authored by experts in their field.
 Correspondence on previously published New Directions articles is welcomed, and will be considered for publication at the Editor's discretion.
-The columns are prominently featured in the Journal using grey-edged paper for the article, and a matching display box on the back page.
-For further details on the New Direction column, please email email@example.com
+For further information and instructions on the New Direction column, please email email@example.com

 Text-only articles are welcome.
 Where figures are used these should be the minimum required (preferably only one) to convey the main thrust of the article, be clearly presented, and simple.
 They will be much reduced in size, so legends and titles should be clear and large enough to allow reduction to a single-column width.
 They should be accompanied by suitable figure legends along with the main text.
 Originals should be drawn with ink, or printed on a high quality printer (preferably laser).
 They should have the author's name, and the figure number, on the back and be sent by mail to the New Directions Editor.
 Alternatively they may be sent electronically as discrete or embedded Word or Excel charts.
 Other graphical formats may also be acceptable (bitmaps, GIF and JPEG formats, PDF, etc.).Tables should also be kept to the minimum required, and be presented in the simplest style possible (three horizontal lines: one at the top, one at the bottom, and one under the column headers; no vertical lines; and minimum number of columns).